jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 for apples, yer honour!’
 ‘Digging for apples, indeed!’ said the Rabbit angrily, ‘Here!
-Come and help me out ofthis!’
+Come and help me out of this!’
 (Sounds of more broken glass.)
 ‘Now tell me, Pat, what’s that in the window?’
 ‘Sure, it’s an arm, yer honour!’
 (He pronounced it ‘arrum.’)